-Amazon CloudWatch is a monitoring and management service that provides data and actionable insights for AWS, hybrid, and on-premises applications and infrastructure resources.
-With CloudWatch, you can collect and access all your performance and operational data in form of logs and metrics from a single platform.
-This allows you to overcome the challenge of monitoring individual systems and applications in silos (server, network, database, etc.).
-CloudWatch enables you to monitor your complete stack (applications, infrastructure, and services) and leverage alarms, logs, and events data to take automated actions and reduce Mean Time to Resolution (MTTR).
+Amazon CloudWatch is a monitoring and management service that provides data and actionable insights for AWS, on-premises, hybrid, and other cloud applications and infrastructure resources.
+You can collect and access all your performance and operational data in the form of logs and metrics from a single platform rather than monitoring them in silos (server, network, or database).
+CloudWatch enables you to monitor your complete stack (applications, infrastructure, network, and services) and use alarms, logs, and events data to take automated actions and reduce mean time to resolution (MTTR).
 This frees up important resources and allows you to focus on building applications and business value.

 CloudWatch gives you actionable insights that help you optimize application performance, manage resource utilization, and understand system-wide operational health.
-CloudWatch provides up to 1-second visibility of metrics and logs data, 15 months of data retention (metrics), and the ability to perform calculations on metrics.
+CloudWatch provides up to one-second visibility of metrics and logs data, 15 months of data retention (metrics), and the ability to perform calculations on metrics.
 This allows you to perform historical analysis for cost optimization and derive real-time insights into optimizing applications and infrastructure resources.
 You can use CloudWatch Container Insights to monitor, troubleshoot, and alert your containerized applications and microservices.
 CloudWatch collects, aggregates, and summarizes compute utilization information such as CPU, memory, disk, and network data, as well as diagnostic information such as container restart failures, to help DevOps engineers isolate issues and resolve them quickly.
 Container Insights gives you insights from container management services such as Amazon ECS for Kubernetes (EKS), Amazon Elastic Container Service (ECS), AWS Fargate, and standalone Kubernetes (k8s).

 Easily collect and store logs